fluxcd/flux/site/standalone/setup.md

     env GITHOST="$GITHOST" GITREPO="$GITREPO" PS1="container$ " /bin/sh

 container$ git clone $GITREPO
+Cloning into <repository name>...
+No ECDSA host key is known for  <GITHOST> and you have requested strict checking.
+Host key verification failed.
 fatal: Could not read from remote repository

 container$ # ^ that was expected.
 Now we'll try with a modified known_hosts